asanka-code/ICTer-2023-EM-Workshop/README.md

 ### 4. Getting the Dataset

 In this workshop, we will be using an EM dataset.
 In compressed form, it has a size of arund **12 GB**.
 After uncompressing, it will be around **53 GB**.
+Please note that you only need this dataset in the Part 4 of the workshop.
+So, you can cover most of the workshop activities without the dataset.
 There are two ways to get the EM dataset.

 #### Option 1:
 At the workshop venue, we will provide plenty of USB sticks that contain the dataset.
 You can simply copy the dataset from such a USB stick to your computer during the workshop.